edouardprudhomme/edouardprudhomme/README.md

 ---

-## 🌐 Featured Projects
+## 💡 About Me

-### PolyOrbite – CubeSat Communications Subsystem
+I'm an Electrical Engineering student at Polytechnique Montréal with a passion for **Embedded Systems, Electronics, and Aerospace**.
-- Electrical team member – COMM subsystem
+Currently, I am a member of the **PolyOrbite CubeSat Team**, working in the **Electrical & COMM subsystem**.

-- Design, simulation, and testing of PCBs
+My role involves:
-- Collaborated with other teams for subsystem integration
+- Designing, simulating, and testing PCBs

-### Pill Counter
+- Collaborating with other subsystems for integration
-- Built an automated pill counting system using logic gates and Arduino
+- Applying embedded systems knowledge to real aerospace projects
-- Developed embedded code and tested hardware integration
+- Conducting research to explore innovative solutions and improve system performance

-- Gained practical skills in electronics, programming, and debugging
+I enjoy **hands-on engineering**, teamwork, and learning new technologies to contribute to innovative aerospace projects.

 ---